samdark/yii2-shop/README.md

 Yii 2 shop example project
 ==========================

-This is example project implementing a shop created to help people learn Yii 2.0.
+This is an example project implementing a shop created to help people learn Yii 2.0.
 It was created during 8 hours workshop performed in Ekaterinburg, Russia.
 The idea was to show how to deal with Gii, grids, filtering and other Yii 2.0 usage.
 It is by no means a complete shop script.
 It may contain bugs, shortcuts etc.

 > If you want to take over the project and develop it further, let @samdark know and you'll be granted permissions required.